Prof G R Hunt and Prof M Juniper

 - develop physical insight into the unsteady behaviour of fluid flows through a range of practical examples, videos and demonstrations

-- introduce flow effects not covered in the third year, like the interaction between flexible structures and fluids, rotating flow and the effects of convection and surface tension.
+- introduce flow effects not covered in the third year, such as/including the interaction between flexible structures and fluids, rotating flow and the effects of convection and surface tension.

 As specific objectives, by the end of the course students should be able to:

-- analyse the stability of simple flows by determining whether small disturbances grow or decay with time
+- analyse the stability of flows by determining whether small disturbances grow or decay with time

-- analyse the stability of inviscid rotating flows, and understand the relationship to streamwise vortices in boundary layer flows.
+- analyse the stability of inviscid rotating flows

 - be aware that concepts in modern nonlinear dynamics, including phase space diagrams and chaos, can be useful in the description of fluid flows